 Again, these are very much factors that remain to be further researched but we think they might have some influence on Diastasis Recti.

 What does this mean as a mum?

-After you have had a baby you may notice that your abdominals do not feel or look the same as they did before pregnancy.
-Approximately more than half of women will have a gap in their abdominals at 8 weeks post birth which means that this is a very common issue postpartum and something that I see a lot of in the clinic.
+After you have had a baby you may notice that your abdominal muscles do not feel or look the same as they did before pregnancy.
+Approximately more than half of women will have abdominal separation at 8 weeks post birth which means that this is a very common issue postpartum and something that I see a lot of in the clinic.

 The biggest issue?
-Abdominal separation is linked to lower back and pelvic pain as the abdominal wall is part of the structures responsible for keeping your pelvis strong as well as protecting and supporting your spine!
-Whilst aesthetically your abdominals may look different or you notice a gap, or a doming in the centre, there is also the possibility for the physical strength in your abdominal wall to have been reduced (with or without a gap being present!).
+Abdominal separation post pregnancy is linked to lower back pain and pelvic pain, as the abdominal wall is part of the structures responsible for keeping your pelvis strong, as well as protecting and supporting your spine!
+Whilst aesthetically your abdominals may look different or you notice a gap, or a doming in the centre, there is also the possibility for the physical strength in your abdominal muscles to have been reduced (with or without abdominal separation being present!).

-Gaps can vary from 2-3cm wide and 12-15cm in length to 12-20cm widths and the full length of the abdominals.
+Abdominal separation can vary from 2-3cm wide and 12-15cm in length to 12-20cm wide and the full length of the abdominal muscles.
 Some of these gaps reduce quickly, some don’t.
 Some of these gaps are supported by great functioning TA (transverse abdominis muscle) and core muscles, some are not.